-No adjustments in cost from the June 2019 Consulting Engineers Report.
+No adjustments in cost or schedule from the October 2019 Consulting Engineers Report.

 2.5.3 Tri-State Tollway (I-294) / I-57 Interchange - ROW Acquisition

 Project Description: Acquire right-of-way and easements necessary for roadway and bridge reconstruction and widening.